ondr3j/openwrt-askey-rt4230w/README.md

 (IPQ) #
 ```

-If your output is the same, you have succesfully written the OpenWRT image to the NAND rootfs partition.
+If your output is the same, you have successfully written the OpenWRT image to the NAND rootfs partition.
 Proceed by power cycling the board.
 If all went well, you will see OpenWRT kernel booting up.
 You can now remove your fixed IP, Gateway and Subnet mask from the network connection.
 DHCP built into OpenWRT will auto-assign an IP for you.
 LuCI is built into the image and should be accessible via a web browser.